leonardofaria/leonardofaria.net/content/2020/11/30/getting-asset-transferred-information-with-lighthouse.md

 ## Why do we need this?

-This script is useful to follow closely what is being sent to the user.
-In my particular case, this data is stored daily and it is used to identify if new features added in the codebase dramatically impacted the page rendering.
+This script is useful in order to closely follow what is being sent to users.
+In my case, this data is stored daily and is used to identify if new features added in the codebase dramatically impact the page rendering.

-Can you think of different use cases?
+Can you think of different applications of this tool?
 Let me know in the comments!